The Batman to Top Gun: Maverick: 10 of the highest-grossing films of 2022 globally

 Since the gradual re-opening of theatres, several big-budget films have earned millions at the box office.
 Marvel Cinematic Universe’s (MCU) Spider-Man: No Way Home and the James Bond film No Time to Die were among the highest grossing movies of 2021.

 The first half of 2022 has been promising.
-Four films managed to cross the USD 500 million mark.
+Four films managed to cross the US$500 million mark.
 One of them is an MCU offering.
 And, another — a Chinese film — made most of its revenue in China.

 The list also includes a film starring Tom Cruise, whose big-budget productions always manage to attract more viewers to the theatres.